 Joanne has bad credit with Claire.

-People with a history of paying back on time have a good credit scores.
-People who have missed deadlines on paying things back have bad credit scores.
+People who have missed deadlines on paying things back have a bad credit score.

 The answer is pretty simple: Bureaus want to be sure they can trust someone before they lend them much money.